MoonPoet/xaprb-src/content/blog/2016/02/21/best-itunes-mp3-format.md

 ---
+title: The Best Lossy Music Compression
+date: '2016-02-21T11:12:56-05:00'
 author: Baron Schwartz
 categories:
 - Music
 - Reviews
-date: 2016-02-21T11:12:56-05:00
-description: "Compression formats such as MP3, AAC, and Ogg Vorbis have a lot of nuances."
+description: Compression formats such as MP3, AAC, and Ogg Vorbis have a lot of nuances.
+  What's the best set of tradeoffs?
 image: media/2016/02/cymatics.jpg
-title: "The Best Lossy Music Compression"
+draft: false

 ---
 I noticed recently that Google Play Music has a set of features I wasn't aware of before, and decided to give it a try.
 Through various kinds of [yak shaving](http://projects.csail.mit.edu/gsb/old-archive/gsb-archive/gsb2000-02-11.html),